 Agency Assisted Process

-Attend a General Adoption Information Meeting at any of our locations throughout the Chicago, Illinois area.
+Attend an Agency Assisted and International Informational Meeting at any of our locations throughout the Chicago, Illinois area.
 These meetings provide an overview of The Cradle's adoption programs, introduction to open adoption (for domestic adoption), and include an opportunity for questions.

 Complete and return preliminary paperwork with registration fee.

 Meet with your personal adoption counselor who will discuss your interest in adoption.

 The home study consists of a series of couple and/or individual interviews with your counselor, selecting the adoption program that is right for you, home visits, paperwork, and a series of educational classes that will prepare you for welcoming a child into your home.
 Your counselor will work closely with you throughout your preparation process.
 A home study is the legal document which outlines the backgrounds, lifestyles, home setting and medical history of an adoptive family.
 A home study also includes a background check and fingerprinting.

 To learn more about the home study process please visit the Child Welfare Information Gateway website.

 Choose your anticipated child's placement agency while your home study is being completed.
 Learn about the Interstate Compact for the Placement of Children (ICPC) process.
 Talk to a mentor family.